Places to Visit in Pridnestrovie: Soviet Time Capsule

 - Step back in time: Pridnestrovie lets you see remnants of the Soviet era.
 There are statues, monuments, and buildings from that time still standing.

 - Unique political status: This region is one of Europe’s unrecognized states.
-It has its own government, military, and currency.
+It’s got its own government, military, and currency.
 However, it is still seen as part of Moldova by the world.

 - Easy border crossing: If you have a valid passport, you can usually cross the border.
 Just get a registration card and a visa on arrival.

 - A budget-friendly destination: Pridnestrovie has low-cost places to stay, eat, and travel.
-This makes it a great choice for those on a tight budget.
+This makes it a solid pick for anyone on a tight budget.

 - Authentic cultural experience: Here, you can see Soviet-style buildings, taste local cognac, and meet locals.
 This gives you a true taste of the culture.